AnthonyCxx/Notes-and-Writeups/C++/Exception Handling/README.md

 ## Creating Custom Exceptions with Exception Classes
 In the problem above, there is the problem that you cannot throw separate errors for dividing 0 by 0 (indeterminate) and generally dividing by 0 (undefined) as there is only one datatype (double) to throw.
-You could of course throw a double and a string, or a double and a string, or even a char* and a string; however, all of these options are not only needlessly confusing, but limiting, as you may need to throw three or more unique errors in more complex blocks.
+You could of course throw a double and a string, or a double and a char*, or even a char* and a string; however, all of these options are not only needlessly confusing, but limiting, as you may need to throw three or more unique errors in more complex blocks.
 Limiting yourself to the basic datatypes is highly restrictive.
 So, often programmers will create unique classes for each potential error, allowing you to separate your errors (and _catch_ blocks) nicely.